 FMCG slows by $8.3 billion as emerging markets cool

-• Kantar Worldpanel forecasts further slowdown in the FMCG growth of emerging markets over the next 12 months to 7.0%
+• Kantar Worldpanel forecasts further slowdown in the growth of the FMCG market over the next 12 months to 7.0%

 New research released today by Kantar Worldpanel reveals that growth in consumer FMCG* spend in emerging markets has slowed significantly from 8.8% in the 12 months to June 2013, to 7.5% in the corresponding time period ending June 2014 – equivalent to $8.3 billion of lost growth – demonstrating the effect of a cooling in the global economy.
 The research also forecasts a further reduction by June 2015 to 7.0%.

 The drop is largely driven by a slowdown of consumption in Asia where FMCG growth is now at 5.2%, down 3.6 percentage points compared with last year – some $15 billion.
+The contraction was felt acutely in China where FMCG growth has fallen by a third in the past two years from 15.8%, in the 12 months ending June 2012, to 5.6% in the period ending June 2014.
 Latin America is now growing at 13.0%, versus 8.7% last year.
 While in some countries, including Ecuador and Colombia, this is driven by underlying growth in demand, in others it is the result of rising inflation.

 Latin America’s FMCG growth has accelerated to 13.0% in the 12 months up to June this year, and is forecast to end 2014 at 14.2%.
 The region’s growth has been driven mainly by Brazil, which accounts for 42% of FMCG consumption.
 In the past decade, lower and middle income households in Brazil have been able to afford goods that were previously out of their reach.
 More recently, however, rising inflation has led to consumers becoming savvier and looking for ways to make the most of their household expenditure.
 Inflation has a strong impact in the region’s growth – Latin America’s FMCG demand in volume has only grown 2.8% in the 12 months ending June 2014.